anr-bmbf-pivot/draft-dns-over-coap/iesg-reviews/iesg-reviews-sorted.md

 >
 > Why isn’t this a MUST?

+> [[DeCo-Comment-2][draft-ietf-core-dns-over-coap-17-ballot-deco]] Section 3, last sentence:  What are the consequences of not complying with the SHOULD?

+> #### [[OrSte-Comment-1][draft-ietf-core-dns-over-coap-17-ballot-orste]] Why not MUST?
+>
+> ```
+> 252	   discovery of designated resolvers [RFC9462].
+Automatic configuration
+> 253	   SHOULD only be done from a trusted source.
+> ```
+>
+> Suggest to strengthen the language to "MUST" or provide a rationale for why it is "SHOULD".

 I [Martine] am a bit hesitant about this since we do not really define what “a trusted source” is.
+However, three reviews pointed this out (and Deb asked for the inverse of the SHOULD) so we probably should change the SHOULD to a MUST.

 ## Redundant requirement on "application/dns-message"
 > ### [[MoBo-Comment-13][draft-ietf-core-dns-over-coap-17-ballot-mobo]] Redundant requirement?